gjbex/Python-for-HPC/source-code/cython/Pointers/README.md

 Simple example of using pointers in Cython code.

 ## What is it?
-1. `pointers.pyx`: code that computes a list of squares using a cdef function that increments an integer value referred to by a pointer.
+1. `pointers_cython.pyx`: code that computes a list of squares using a cdef function that increments an integer value referred to by a pointer.
 1. `setup.py`: Python build script.
 1. `Makefile`: make file to build the extension.